Kmeakin/resume/src/resume.typ

   - Added implicit arguments, so that users can omit arguments that can be inferred from the context.
   - Added tuple expressions and tuple types.
-  - Add `if` expressions to the language.
+  - Added `if` expressions to the language.
   - Investigated and fixed expontential memory usage in printing of nested expressions.
 ]